CharlieDinh/pFedMe/README.md

 matplotlib

-# Dataset: We using 2 dataset: MNIST and Synthetic
+# Dataset: We use 2 datasets: MNIST and Synthetic
 - To generate non-idd MNIST Data:
   - Access data/Mnist and run: "python3 generate_niid_20users.py"
   - We can change the number of user and number of labels for each user using 2 variable NUM_USERS = 20 and NUM_LABELS = 2